jchapuis/fullstackscala-scaladays2025/slides.md

 key/value YAML
 (but no templates) 😉

+^ - you can see a screenshot of this integration on the left here, you can edit your configuration directly in a secure way
-^ - see here, all the values under pulumi config will populate our config that we were loading before, here referencing structures defined in other dedicated places in the configuration
+ - on the right, you see the configuration values under pulumi config that we were loading in our program before, referencing structures defined in other places in the configuration

 ---
 ## `/infra/.../build.sbt` structure